SkillfulElectro/JuaLang/README.md

 - after defining the main part which the program must follow , you will create sub roads and connect them to it via action_function which you must override
 - try to create as many as sub road possible , it makes your job so much easier
 - you manage how DFAction is going to work with DFActionFlowCode and go_next_index variables which are going to be passed to your overrided action_function and many more ...
+- DFAction experienced some changes over the time refer to its source code for more details

 ## Contributions
 - after all hope Jua be useful embedable programming language and feel free to help me extend it more and in a better way